ramigs/nuxt-fauna-article/nuxt-fauna.md

 ```

 We've used Nuxt's `asyncData` to instantiate the variable `repos` with the
-payload passed in the `generate` configuration.
+payload from the `generate` configuration.

 Now that have access to the data, replace the existing `<template>` with: